el1t1st/documentation/github_workflow.md

 # Github Workflow

+## How to login into github from the command line?

+`gh auth login`

-## 1. How to create a new public remote repository?
+## How to create a new public remote repository?

 `gh repo create "name_of_the_project" --public --source=.`

-## 2. How to create a new private remote repository?
+## How to create a new private remote repository?

 `gh repo create "name_of_the_project" --private --source=.`